phukkoo/Coursera_getdata_assignment/CodeBook.md

  The tidy_data.txt file is in the narrow format  and
 * has 11880 rows X 4 columns ( Subject, Activity, Measure and Value)
 * The first column/variable is the Subject and can have values from 1 to 30.
 It is of type Integer .
-* The second column/variable  is the  type of  Measure and could hold any of valid feature names listed above like tBodyAcc_mean_X, fBodyGyroMag_mean etc.
-  The feature names prefixed with  'f'  indicate frequency domain signals and thoseprefixed with 't' to denote time.
+* The second column/variable  is the  type of  Measure and could hold any of valid feature names listed above like tBodyAcc_mean_X, fBodyGyroMag_mean etc. These are of type factor since they can have only some fixed values.
+The feature names prefixed with  'f'  indicate frequency domain signals and those prefixed with 't' to denote time.
-* The third column/variable  is the activity and can have the followig values (WALKING, WALKING_UP, WALKING_DOWN, SITTING, STANDING, LAYING)
+* The third column/variable  is the activity and can have the followig values (WALKING, WALKING_UP, WALKING_DOWN, SITTING, STANDING, LAYING).
+This too is of type factor.
 * The last column/variable is the value of the measure specified in column 3.
-It depicts the average value of the measure from column 3 for that subject specified in column 1 and activity specified in column 2.
+It depicts the average value of the measure from column 3 for that subject specified in column 1 and activity specified in column 2.This has type numeric.

 I have put it in the following format so it is more tidy and readable.
 The output looks like this